Included

 Private by design

-Your games and analysis never leave your device.
+Your games and analysis stay on your device.
 No upload, no account, nothing stored on our servers.

 Blunder puzzle training